-This imaginative violin activity book is a great supplement to the other books kids use during their violin lessons.
-The book covers everything from the various different parts of the violin to right and left hand techniques to the names of the notes on the violin.
+This imaginative violin activity book is one of the best violin books as a supplement to the other books kids use during their violin lessons.
+The book covers everything from the various different parts of the violin to right and left-hand techniques to the names of the notes on the violin.

-With so many violin books available, there is something for every child.
-If you’re not sure which book to choose, you might want to consider asking your violin teacher, as they probably have a few favorite violin books that they recommend to students.
+With so many beginner violin books available, there is something for every child.
+If you’re not sure which book to choose, you might want to consider asking a violin teacher.

 Which books are you most excited about?
 Let us know in the comments below!